hubaimaster/Summaria/README.md

 Please feel free to give us any feedback or feature requests by [opening an issue](https://github.com/hubaimaster/Summaria/issues).

 ## Contribution

-If you wish to contribute to our project, please take a look at the guidelines.
+If you wish to contribute to our project, please please do not hesitate to [contact us](https://github.com/hubaimaster/Summaria/issues).

 ## Build with